Our March Grants were awarded to:

 What can the grant be used for?

 The grant must be used to benefit people living in our region.
-It can be used for specific purchases like sports or IT equipment, or to help fund big projects like building repairs.
+It can be used for specific purchases like sports or IT equipment, or to help fund smaller projects like building repairs.
 Grants must be used within six months of being awarded.

 Who decides if your application is successful?